Gary Sinise: Activism

 He serves as the national spokesperson for the American Veterans Disabled for Life Memorial and spends much of his time raising awareness for the memorial and other veterans' service organizations.
 In 2012, he was honored by the Joe Foss Institute for his dedication to veterans.

 In 2013, he was awarded the third highest honor within the Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for substantial contributions to the U.S. Army community through his work with the Gary Sinise Foundation.
 Each year the foundation raises over $30 million which it uses to benefit military veterans, including building smart homes for those who are disabled.
 He participated in Troopathon VI for 2013, as he has in the past, to help raise money for care packages for American troops.

 He received the 2015 Sylvanus Thayer Award, awarded by the West Point Association of Graduates to a non-West Point graduate whose character, service, and achievements reflect the ideals prized by the U.S. Military Academy.

 In 2019, a video went viral of Gary Sinise reacting to a video of active duty service men and women, veterans, first responders, their families, and Colin Powell, Tom Hanks, Robert De Niro, Ron Howard, Steve Buscemi, Jay Leno, Tim Allen, Rob Lowe, Judd Apatow and Robin Roberts giving thanks to Sinise for all his humanitarian work.

 In 2020, the Location Managers Guild honored Sinise with its Humanitarian award at their annual awards ceremony in recognition of the work he does with the Gary Sinise Foundation.
-In accepting the award.
-Sinise read a quote from President Calvin Coolidge saying, "The nation which forgets its defenders will itself be forgotten".
+In accepting the award, Sinise read a quote from President Calvin Coolidge saying, "The nation which forgets its defenders will itself be forgotten".

 On April 16, 2021, Sinise hosted the inauguration ceremony of the World War I memorial in Washington, D.C.

+In 2026, Sinise co-hosted, with Mary McCormack, the 37th annual National Memorial Day Concert from the West Lawn of the U.S. Capitol on the U.S. Semiquincentennial.